rocketnia/effection/README.md

 In addition to the kind of dynamic scope that can shadow previous dynamically scoped bindings, Effection is planned to offer another kind that monotonically extends what's already there.

-In degree 0 dynamic scope, shadowing is like mutation, whereas this kind of monotonic extension is like writing to a monotonic state resource instead.
-It effectively enables the LVars style of deterministic concurrency.
+In degree 0 dynamic scope, shadowing is like mutation, whereas this kind of monotonic extension is like writing to an Interconfection monotonic state resource instead.

 From a high-level viewpoint, this offers a way for longer-lived call stack frames to behave like _interpreter extensions_ as opposed to behaving like full interpreters.